MRD2001/HomeWork1/CaseStudy01.md

 >Perks of banking with Chime include overdraft protection called “SpotMe” and their early deposit system which allows customers to get their paycheck up to two days early. ...
 Chime's current success comes from its mobile friendly approach to banking that appeals to cash-strapped millennials.

 * Which technologies are they currently using, and how are they implementing them?
 > Chime uses 28 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack. and actively using 26 technologies for its website, according to BuiltWith.
 These include SPF, Domain Not Resolving, and Google Apps for Business.
 The company also has registered 3 trademarks with the most popular class being 'Insurance; financial affairs', according to IPqwery.
+Here is the list of technologies by Categoty :

-- For Analytics & BI (Optimizely, Google Anlytics, CrazyEgg, Flurry)
+- Analytics & BI : Optimizely, Google Anlytics, CrazyEgg, Flurry
-- For Application Maintenance (NewRelic)
+- Application Maintenance : NewRelic
-- For CMS (WordPress)
+- CMS : WordPress
-- For Collaboration (Google Drive)
+- Collaboration : Google Drive
-- For Demand Generation (Tapfiliate)
+- Demand Generation : Tapfiliate
-- For Design (Fonts.Com, Adobe TypeKit)
+- Design : Fonts.Com, Adobe TypeKit
-- For Digital Marketing ( Google Tag Manager)
+- Digital Marketing : Google Tag Manager
-- For eComemrce (UpSellit)
+- eComemrce : UpSellit
 - eMail Hosting and Tools : dmarican, ValiMail, G Suite
 - eMail Marketing : Mailgun
 - Hiring : GreenHouse, ZipRecruiter